anders-wiggers/visualization-of-school-data/data/README.md

 # Data Gathering

-One Paragraph of project description goes here
+This readme describes the data gathering of our bachelor's project

 ## Getting Started